uwciso/browser-security/README.md

 4. Build the container.
 Replace `<TAG>` with your tag name or version #
    `docker build --tag=browser-security:<TAG> . `

-5. Run the container, passing through Filebrowser credentials as environment variables (the values of which you can modify to suit your preference), and using your selected `<TAG>` from previous step
+5. Run the container, passing through File Browser credentials as environment variables (the values of which you can modify to suit your preference), and using your selected `<TAG>` from previous step
 `docker run -e "FILE_BROWSER_USER=student" -e "FILE_BROWSER_PASSWORD=pwd" -d -p 127.0.0.1:4000:3100 -p 127.0.0.1:4001:8080 browser-security:<TAG>`

 6. Browse to the exercises at [http://localhost:4000](http://localhost:4000) and the File Browser at [http://localhost:4001](http://localhost:4001)